 We are Proud to Fight for Immigrant Rights in Southern California

-At the Law Office of Joshua L. Goldstein, PC, we are strong advocates for the rights and interests of immigrants and their loved ones.
+At the Goldstein Immigration Lawyers, we are strong advocates for the rights and interests of immigrants and their loved ones.
 Our legal team handles all types of immigration law matters in Southern California.
-To arrange a strictly private consultation with our Los Angeles immigration attorney, please call us today at (213) 262-2000 or contact us directly online.
+To arrange a strictly private consultation with our immigration attorney in Los Angeles, please call us today at (213) 262-2000 or contact us directly online.